Wild Indonesia: Wildlife Adventure in Sumatra |Komodo NP |Sulawesi New Trip

 Welcome to Jakarta, Java!!
 Upon arrival at the Jakarta Soekarno Hatta International airport and after necessary immigration control, you are met by your hotel representative or local guide and transfer to your hotel (15 minutes) – look out for your name on a sign/paging board in the arrivals area.
 Rest of the day free for relax & get acclimatised.

-Accommodation: FM7 Resort, 1-night
+Accommodation: FM7 Resort

-should be arriving sometime in the early afternoon and check in to your hotel.
+Today you will take a flight to Medan, the capital of North Sumatra.
+Upon arrival at the Kuala Namu International airport in Medan you are met by your tour guide and transfer to Bukit Lawan.
+Bukit Lawang is one of the most accessible places to spot orangutans, thanks to an orangutan conservation programme that has been operating on the eastern edge of the park since the 1970s.
+The Gunung Leuser National Park is one of the final orangutan strongholds, with more than 5,000 thought to be living in the wild.
+You should be arriving sometime in the early afternoon and check in to your hotel.
 You will have time to go out for Nature walk around in the forest or your local guide/ranger will orrange hike to nearby Bat Caves, where you explore an amazing geological formations and lots of bats roosting inside the cave is just fascinating to watch.
 The rest of the day free to relax.

 Meals: Breakfast

-Accommodation: Eco Lodge Bukit Lawan OR Jungle Inn Bukit Lawan 4-nights
+Accommodation: Eco Lodge Bukit Lawan

 Over the three days, our professional team will healp you exploring the wilderness of Sumatra’s mountainous National Park.
 This is one of the largest national parks in the world and you spend time with your guide & park ranger and have an opportunity to explore the trails, searching for orangutans and other wildlife.
 You have plenty of opportunities to experience the incredible biodiversity of this spectacular ancient rainforest.
 Your guide will take the easier trails to explore accessible tracts of the rainforest, with a particular focus on searching for the park’s eight species of primate and there is a good chance of seeing Thomas’s leaf monkeys and long-tailed macaques plus, hopefully, one of the endearing Sumatran orangutans who inhabit the forest.
 Other mammals include Sumatran elephants and the elusive Sumatran tiger and rhinoceros, although the last is unfortunately facing imminent extinction.
 We are unlikely to encounter these shy animals.
-This excursion lasts approximately four to six hours,
+This excursion lasts approximately four to six hours,including time spent for lunch, and can be demanding at times given the steep, muddy terrain and hot and humid climate.
+Reasonable fitness is required and, therefore, completely optional.
+For anyone who chooses not to undertake the longer jungle hike, the rest of the day is at leisure to relax at the lodge.

 Meals: Breakfast|Lunch|Dinner